 Jamie Ross Takes Over

-By 1985 Glenn Ross began to have some health issues that were keeping him away from the office more and more, so he decided to retire in 1985 at the age of 68.
-His only son, Jamie Ross (b 1939), was a decorated British Royal Navy Sea Harrier fighter pilot who saw combat in the 1982 Falklands War.
-After retiring from the Royal Navy in 1983, Jamie joined RossAir and became its Chief Operating Officer (COO) alongside his father.
-Jamie then took over as CEO of RossAir in April 1985, while Glenn Ross was given the position of company Chairman.
+By the early 1980s Glenn Ross began to have some health issues that were keeping him away from the office more and more.
+His son, Jamie Ross (b 1939), a decorated British Royal Navy Sea Harrier fighter pilot who saw combat in the 1982 Falklands War, joined RossAir and took over as CEO of RossAir in 1985.
+Glenn Ross became Chairman of the company.

-After several years of illness, Glenn Ross passed away in 1994 at the age of 77.
-A statue of Glenn wearing his WWII RAF flight gear stands in front of company headquarters at Inchinnan.
+Glenn Ross passed away at age 77 in 1994 due to extended illness.
+A statue of him wearing his WWII RAF flight gear was erected in front of the company head office at Inchinnan in 1996.

 Late 20th Century Fleet Management

 Later in 1985, after 21 years of flying only prop aircraft RossAir finally entered the Jet Age by taking delivery of four secondhand Fokker F28 Friendship twinjets.
-The move was made because RossAir had been losing market share on several routes that were using more efficient and more profitable jet airliners.
-The F28s were placed on routes connecting Glasgow-GLA and Edinburgh-EDI to London-LGW, Manchester-MAN, Dublin-DUB, Amsterdam-AMS and new routes to Oslo-OSL.
+RossAir was losing market share to competitors using more efficient and more profitable jet airliners on important routes such as Glasgow-GLA and Edinburgh-EDI «» London-LGW, Manchester-MAN, Dublin-DUB and Amsterdam-AMS.
+Some F28s were also introduced on new routes to Oslo-OSL.

-In 1989, RossAir took delivery of the new Fokker 100 regional jet, which replaced the Fokker F28 Friendship jets on the airline’s city to city routes.
-The Fokker 100 became the company’s flagship jet and remained so until it was finally retired in 2023.
+In 1989, RossAir took delivery of the new Fokker 100 regional jet and replaced the Fokker F28 Friendship jets on the airline’s major city to city routes.
+The Fokker 100 would go on to become the company’s flagship jet until 2023.

-The airline also took delivery of a pair of a shortened version of the Fokker 100, the Fokker 70, which were used almost exclusively on routes connecting Glasgow-GLA and Edinburgh-EDI to the new London/City-LCY airport near Canary Wharf.
-The Fokker 70 was selected for these routes because the Fokker 100 was not certified to use London-LCY’s steep 5.5° approach, while the Fokker 70 was given such certification.
+The airline also took delivery of a pair of a shortened version of the Fokker 100, the Fokker 70, which were used almost exclusively to fly to London’s new London/City-LCY airport near the Canary Wharf district - namely on the Glasgow-GLA «» London/City-LCY and Edinburgh-EDI «» London/City-LCY routes.
+The Fokker 70 was specially selected for these routes because the Fokker 100 was not certified to use London-LCY’s steep 5.5° approach, while the Fokker 70 was given such certification.

-In the 1990s, RossAir leased a few Dornier 328 from 1993 and Dornier 328JET twinjet airliners.
-The 328JET was placed on new routes to Vagar in the Faroe Islands, while the 328 turboprops were added to local routes around Scotland.
-Jamie Ross came to dislike the Dorniers, however, and returned them to the leasing firm in 2000, replacing them with a set of leased Bombardier DHC-8s.
-Paris-ORY was also added to the route network that year using the Fokker 100s.
+Later in the 1990s RossAir also leased Dornier 328s from 1993 and the Dornier 328JET twinjet airliners from 1999.
+The 328JET were used to connect to Glasgow-GLA «» Vágar-FAE and Edinburgh-EDI «» Vágar-FAE in the Faroe Islands, while the 328 turboprops were added to regional routes around Scotland.
+Jamie Ross soon came to dislike the Dorniers, however, and they were returned to the leasing firm in 2000, replaced by a set of leased Bombardier DHC-8s.
+Paris-ORY was also added to the route network that year, using the Fokker 100s.

 2000 Livery Modernization and ATR Aircraft Switch